oravirt/ansible-oracle/roles/oradb-rman/README.md

   This parameter must be defined.
 Otherwise the assert of the role will fail, because there is no usable default for this directory.

+* rman_fra_backupdir

+  The target directory when you use the templates to backup the FRA to another disk (usually nfs).

+* rmanautofs and rmanautofsmount

+  When `rmanautofs: true`, then autofs is implemented to mount `rmanautofsmount` similar to "/net".
+  Usually, you may then specify the nfs server and the corresponding export in `rman_channel_disk`.

 ## Howtos
 ### How to configure the RMAN scripts?
 The role copies the templatefiles from role/oradb-rman/templates to $ORACLE_BASE/admin/<DB_NAME>/rman.
 The name in the list defines the name of the template with .j2 as extension.